alyssaxto/alyssaxto/README.md

 🔭 I’m currently @ bp as a UX design new grad

-📫 You reach reach me through email at alyssaxto@gmail.com or LinkedIn at https://www.linkedin.com/in/alyssaxto/
+📫 You can reach me through email at alyssaxto@gmail.com or LinkedIn at https://www.linkedin.com/in/alyssaxto/

 <!--
 **alyssaxto/alyssaxto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.